Ayikoandrew/da3/README.md

 ## About

+This project leverages Depth Anything 3 (DA3), a state-of-the-art model that predicts spatially consistent geometry from visual inputs with or without known camera poses.
+DA3 represents a breakthrough in minimal modeling, utilizing a single plain transformer backbone without architectural specialization and a singular depth-ray prediction target that eliminates complex multi-task learning.

-This project leverages Depth Anything 3, a state-of-the-art monocular depth estimation model, to generate 3D GLB (GL Transmission Format Binary) files from 2D images.
-The app provides an interface to visualize and interact with the generated 3D models.
+The model achieves exceptional performance, setting new state-of-the-art results across visual geometry tasks with significant improvements over previous methods - achieving 35.7% better camera pose accuracy and 23.6% better geometric accuracy.
+This Flutter application harnesses DA3's capabilities to generate high-quality 3D GLB (GL Transmission Format Binary) files from 2D images, providing an intuitive interface to visualize and interact with the spatially consistent 3D models.

 ## GLB File Generation